 Let’s look at several examples where you can implement these strategies.

-This is a hidden risk that could cause a massive amount of damage to your business at a steep cost.
+Water leaks pose a big, hidden risk that could cause a large amount of damage to your business.
 Even with insurance in place, the restoration time could eat into your business profits.
 Simple risk mitigation strategies can minimize or eliminate this risk.

 The Wall Street Journal recently highlighted the growing trend of ever-increasing water claims: